-In addition, employers paying at or near living wage levels can improve their standing in their local communities and gain a positive reputation as an employer of choice.
-Improving an employer's local image can be tremendously valuable, even for employers that don't market directly to area people and businesses.
+In addition, employers paying at or near living wage levels can improve their standing in their local communities, gain a positive reputation as an employer of choice and avoid being seen as an uncaring and cheap employer.
+And improving an employer's local image can be tremendously valuable, even for employers that don't market directly to area people and businesses.